yingtliu/distPack/README.md

 ### Efficiency

 The functions are optimized by vectorization and minimize use of loops.
-The functions are tested with matrix with 10000 elements.
+The functions are tested with matrix in size 100 x 100 with 10000 elements.
 The elapsed time consumed are:

 * euclidean: 0.08s